-Name of Statutory Body Meeting Date

-Local Management Committee of Bar.
-Sheshrao Wankhede Mahavidyalaya, Mohpa, Distt.
-Nagpur 23-Aug-2016
+Name of Statutory Body Meeting Date Local Management Committee of Bar.
+Sheshrao Wankhede Mahavidyalaya, Mohpa, District Nagpur 23-Aug-2016

-15. Whether NAAC/or any other accredited No

 15. Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning?

 16. Whether institutional data submitted to AISHE: